pranshu0604/orm/docs/ai-integration.md

 # AI Integration in PRAN

-> **Important**: The AI features described in this document are currently under development and not yet fully implemented.
-This document outlines the planned architecture and functionality.

-This document provides examples and guidelines for working with the planned AI integration features in PRAN.
+This document describes the current AI integration implementation in PRAN.

-## Overview

-PRAN plans to use OpenRouter to access various AI models for content analysis and generation.
-The UI will have dedicated buttons for different analysis types, and the backend will automatically determine and return the appropriate responses.

-Key features will include:

-1. Automatic post sentiment analysis *(planned)*
-2. One-click performance reports *(planned)*
-3. Integrated content improvement suggestions *(planned)*
-4. Overall reputation analysis dashboard *(planned)*

-## Implementation Details

-### Current Test Implementation
+## Current Implementation

-The current implementation is for testing OpenRouter connectivity and streaming responses:
+The current implementation is a basic test of OpenRouter connectivity and streaming responses.
+This is a foundation for future AI features but does not yet include the complete planned functionality.

+### Test Implementation

 ```tsx
 // app/ai/page.tsx (test implementation only)